marcora/m8c-gamepi43/README.md

 ## Step 6: Install JACK to connect audio from the Teensy to the GamePi43

-Install JACK to connect audio from the Teensy to the GamePi43 (when asked, answer `Yes` to allowing real-time scheduling):
+Install JACK to connect audio from the Teensy to the GamePi43 (answer `Yes` when asked to "Enable realtime process priority?"):

 ```sh
 sudo apt install jackd2